The Search for the Complicated Truth

 This is only the first chapter of this book and I hope you’re enjoying it so far.
 I’d love to hear your thoughts regarding an exchange that treats children like store items and what you think of the book so far.
 I hope you paid attention to the little details about his fiance because it will not be confirmed who she is since you’ll meet a few women throughout the book that it could possibly be and it won’t be confirmed until it’s obvious.
 I promise the book gets much better as the main focus is the exchange but it focuses on what led to Jonah finding this out and focuses on his time in the foster home as there are many secondary stories, love stories, a wide range of topics and even some life lessons covered in the later chapters in this book.
 This is just a sample chapter of The 30 Day Exchange which is traditionally published by Ukiyoto Publishing and can be found as an ebook on their site, ebook and paperback on Amazon all under the name Julia Vellucci if you’re interested in continuing reading it and continuing Jonah’s emotional and heartwarming journey to find out the truth about his upbringing.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JuliaRV3Write a Review